denten-books/plain-text/0-intro.md

 mood, or politics?
 How would we even agree on the fact that we are reading the same text?
 The very possibility of interpretation comes into question.

-The challenge of asking such questions lies in the relative paucity of our critical vocabulary.
-We have many theoretical models to address literary phenomena on the macro scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
+We have many theoretical models to address literary phenomena on the macro
+scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
 To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
 A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.